printfn/fend/README.md

     <img src="https://repology.org/badge/vertical-allrepos/fend.svg" alt="Packaging status">
 </a>

 Install `fend` by running `cargo install fend` in your terminal.
-Alternatively you can download the latest stable binaries [here](https://github.com/printfn/fend/releases/latest). fend is also available in the [AUR](https://aur.archlinux.org/packages/fend/).
+Alternatively you can download the latest stable binaries [here](https://github.com/printfn/fend/releases/latest).

 You can then run `fend` to start a REPL session: